When traveling in the Gorge, support local communities.

 Deepen Your Sense of Place

 Subscribe to the Hear in the Gorge podcast—stories that will change your sense of place.
-In this radio-documentary style podcast:
+While driving to and from the Gorge, tune into this radio-documentary style podcast to learn about some of the people and places that make this region so unique:

-- Meet Terrie Brigham, of Brigham Fish Market (Cascade Locks) and member of the Confederated Tribes of the Umatilla Indian Reservation.
+- Meet Terrie Brigham, of Brigham Fish Market (Cascade Locks) and member of the Confederated Tribes of the Umatilla Indian Reservation, and learn about the Fish Wars on the Columbia River.

 - Learn about Minoru “Min” Yasui, the first Oregonian to ever receive the Presidential Medal of Freedom.